gldog/anonymize_jira_users/README.md

 - Read the user-names from the user-list-file.
 - For each user: Get user-data from the [Jira user REST-API](https://docs.atlassian.com/software/jira/docs/api/REST/8.14.1/#api/2/user-getUser) .
-This is a check if a user exists.
+- Filter-out not-existing users.
+- Filter-out active users.
 - For each user: Get anonymization validation data from the [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.14.1/#api/2/user/anonymization) .
-- For each user: Filter against criteria if the user shall be anonymized or not, and keep an 'anonymization approval'.
+- Filter-out users with validation errors.

-If the command `anonymize` is called, additionally to the steps above:
+If the command `anonymize` is called, additionally to the steps above

-- For each user: Run anonymization for each user with an 'anonymization approval' with [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.14.1/#api/2/user/anonymization) .
+- run anonymization for each user with an 'anonymization approval' with [Jira Anonymization REST API](https://docs.atlassian.com/software/jira/docs/api/REST/8.14.1/#api/2/user/anonymization) .
 Transfer ownership to the user given in `--new-owner`.

 Finally, in both cases `validation` and `anonymization`:

 - Create the anonymization-reports.
-- Print out a status.
+- Print out a summary to the command line.

 The validation is a subset of the anonymization.
 So validation is done any time the anonymization is done.
 With validation only you can get an impression what would happen in